 Alcohol

-If you drink alcohol while taking amitriptyline, it may make you very sleepy.
+It may be possible to drink some alcohol in moderation while taking amitriptyline.
+However, the two together might make you feel very sleepy and unsteady on your feet, especially when you first start taking the medication.
 It will also make you less alert when doing things that need focus, like driving.

 Street drugs